-There are five critically eroded areas (16.3 miles) and one non-critically eroded area (0.5 mile) in St. Johns County (Figure 4).
+There are six critically eroded areas (17.1 miles) and one non-critically eroded area (7.6 miles) in St. Johns County (Figure 4).

 Following the impacts of Hurricanes Matthew (2016) and Irma (2017), a 0.9-mile segment of Ponte Vedra (R26 - R31) in northern St. Johns County is critically eroded, threatening private development.
 Near the center of the county north of St. Augustine Inlet is a critically eroded beach segment along South Ponte Vedra Beach and Vilano Beach (R76 - R117.5; 8.2 miles) that is threatening private development as well as State Road AIA.